aribec/ML_Examples/README.md

 # ML_Examples
 Machine learning examples from:
-A.Geron, Hands-On Machine Learning with Scikit-Learn & TensorFlow
+A.Geron, Hands-On Machine Learning with Scikit-Learn & TensorFlow.